 Maybe the same thing has happened to you as it has to me.
 Going back to a position that is the same as before, but you are not totally sure.
 And then come the doubts and the indecisions, thinking that before you were more comfortable than now.
 And every time you do a route you can't help but go eating your head thinking whether you should move the saddle forward 2mm or not.

 Finally, I was in the market for a goat.
 In the past my road bike did the complete service for me, thanks to being very versatile.
 It allows me to reverse the seatpost, so with a specific saddle and a complete triathlon handlebar I could have a two-in-one relatively easily.
 And, above all, very economical.

 But let's be honest.
 No matter how much you adapt to a road bike, even if it's an aero one, it doesn't have the geometry of a goat.
 You can make the fix, but you're not in the best position.
 And obviously, every time you had to change position the task became quite tedious.

 Having to run all the wiring inside the frame is not difficult, but it does take time, if you don't lose any of the wires, because if you do, it will be hard to get it out the other end.
 But the mechanical adaptation is the least important, the worst thing is to make all the adjustments again, not only of brakes and gears, but also of position on the bike.

-Setting up a clearly differentiated season between drafted and un-drafted races may be an option, but as you're in the middle of a "no draft" season and you're not allowed to ride a wheel, you'll hate the bike mechanics.
+Marking a clearly differentiated season between drafting and non-drafting events may be an option.
+But if in the middle of the "non-drafting" season you have a race in which you are not allowed to ride a wheel, you will hate the bike mechanics.

 What does a biomechanics session consist of?

-If you are interested in passing through the hands of a biomechanic, it is convenient that you know what a "bike fitting" session entails and what you are going to find.
+If you are interested in going through the hands of a biomechanist, it is convenient that you know what a bike fitting session entails and what you are going to find.